Sona Mohapatra

-Sona Mohapatra (born 17 June 1976) is an Indian singer, music composer and lyricist.
+Sona Mohapatra is an Indian singer, music composer and lyricist.
 In addition to her own material, Mohapatra has recorded remixes of songs by David Bowie, with "Let's Dance", and INXS, with "Afterglow", with the latter proving particularly successful.

 Background

 Sona is a BTech engineering graduate from the College of Engineering and Technology, Bhubaneswar in Mechanical Engineering.
-She also obtained an MBA degree from Symbiosis Centre for Management & HRD, Pune in marketing & Systems.
-She later worked as the brand manager in Marico, handling brands like Parachute & Mediker amongst others.
+She also obtained an MBA degree from Symbiosis Centre for Management & HRD, Pune in marketing and Systems.